-The outer defensive walls and the great southern tower look best from the village below.
+The outer defensive walls and the great southern tower look best from the village located below the hill.
 The path to the castle, coinciding with the former access road, leads to ruins from the opposite side.
 There survived the north-west bastion.
 In addition, you can see the great southern tower and two smaller in the east.
 These fortifications are the best preserved part of the castle.
 To the east of the bastion you can see large fragments of two economic buildings.
 The upper, inner part of the castle is dominated by the remains of the main four-sided tower and the eastern wall of the palace, about 7 meters high.
 The courtyard stretching between these two buildings is largely overgrown with bushes.
 Small pieces of walls and foundations have been preserved on the nearby buildings.
 The same applies to the inner ring of the walls.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.